 Spatial properties of the prolonged depolarizing afterpotential in barnacle photoreceptors.
-II.
-Antagonistic interactions.
+I. The induction process.

 - Views Icon Views

 E Almagor, P Hillman, B Minke; Spatial properties of the prolonged depolarizing afterpotential in barnacle photoreceptors.
 I. The induction process..
 J Gen Physiol 1 March 1986; 87 (3): 391–405. doi: https://doi.org/10.1085/jgp.87.3.391